Salem witch trials: Initial events

 In Salem Village in February 1692, Betty Parris (age 9) and her cousin Abigail Williams (age 11), the daughter and the niece, respectively, of Reverend Samuel Parris, began to have fits described as "beyond the power of epileptic fits or natural disease to effect" by John Hale, the minister of the nearby town of Beverly.
 The girls screamed, threw things about the room, uttered strange sounds, crawled under furniture, and contorted themselves into peculiar positions, according to the eyewitness account of Reverend Deodat Lawson, a former minister in Salem Village.

 The girls complained of being pinched and pricked with pins.
 A doctor, historically assumed to be William Griggs, could find no physical evidence of any ailment.
 Other young women in the village began to exhibit similar behaviors.
 When Lawson preached as a guest in the Salem Village meetinghouse, he was interrupted several times by the outbursts of the afflicted.

-The first three people accused and arrested for allegedly afflicting Betty Parris, Abigail Williams, 12-year-old Ann Putnam, Jr., and Elizabeth Hubbard, were Sarah Good, Sarah Osborne, and Tituba—with Tituba being the first.
+The first three people accused and arrested for allegedly afflicting Betty Parris, Abigail Williams, 12-year-old Ann Putnam, Jr., and Elizabeth Hubbard, were Sarah Good, Sarah Osborne, and Tituba.
 Some historians believe that the accusation by Ann Putnam Jr. suggests that a family feud may have been a major cause of the witch trials.
 At the time, a vicious rivalry was underway between the Putnam and Porter families, one which deeply polarized the people of Salem.
 Citizens would often have heated debates, which escalated into full-fledged fighting, based solely on their opinion of the feud.
 Some of the physical symptoms resembled convulsive ergot poisoning, proposed 284 years later.

-Good was a destitute woman accused of witchcraft because of her reputation.
+Sarah Good was a destitute woman accused of witchcraft because of her reputation.
 At her trial, she was accused of rejecting Puritan ideals of self-control and discipline when she chose to torment and "scorn [children] instead of leading them towards the path of salvation".

 Sarah Osborne rarely attended church meetings.
 She was accused of witchcraft because the Puritans believed that Osborne had her own self-interests in mind following her remarriage to an indentured servant.
 The citizens of the town disapproved of her trying to control her son's inheritance from her previous marriage.